MadeInShineA/hei-course-summaries/301.1-ml/summaries/neural_networks.md

 #### Advantages

-- **Adaptive Learning Rates** 📏: Automatically adjusts step sizes per parameter
+- **Adaptive Learning Rates**: Automatically adjusts step sizes per parameter
-- **Momentum Integration** 🚀: Combines benefits of momentum for faster convergence
+- **Momentum Integration**: Combines benefits of momentum for faster convergence
-- **Hyperparameter Robustness** 🎯: Works well with default settings (η=0.001, β₁=0.9, β₂=0.999)
+- **Hyperparameter Robustness**: Works well with default settings (η=0.001, β₁=0.9, β₂=0.999)
-- **Memory Efficient** 🧠: Requires storage for only two moments per parameter
+- **Memory Efficient**: Requires storage for only two moments per parameter
-- **Sparse Gradient Handling** 🔄: Effective for sparse data and embeddings
+- **Sparse Gradient Handling**: Effective for sparse data and embeddings

 #### Disadvantages

-- **Potential Overfitting** 🎯: May generalize worse than SGD on some tasks due to adaptive rates
+- **Potential Overfitting**: May generalize worse than SGD on some tasks due to adaptive rates
-- **Memory Usage** 💾: Higher memory footprint than basic SGD
+- **Memory Usage**: Higher memory footprint than basic SGD
-- **Convergence Issues** 📉: Can converge to suboptimal solutions in some cases
+- **Convergence Issues**: Can converge to suboptimal solutions in some cases
-- **Less Interpretability** ❓: Complex adaptive behavior harder to understand
+- **Less Interpretability**: Complex adaptive behavior harder to understand

 #### When to Use Adam

-- **Default Optimizer** 🎯: Excellent first choice for most deep learning tasks
+- **Default Optimizer**: Excellent first choice for most deep learning tasks
-- **Sparse Data** 🔍: Particularly effective for NLP and recommendation systems
+- **Sparse Data**: Particularly effective for NLP and recommendation systems
-- **Large-Scale Training** 📊: Scales well to big datasets and complex models
+- **Large-Scale Training**: Scales well to big datasets and complex models
-- **Transfer Learning** 🌐: Good for fine-tuning pre-trained models
+- **Transfer Learning**: Good for fine-tuning pre-trained models
-- **Rapid Prototyping** ⚡: When you want robust performance without extensive tuning
+- **Rapid Prototyping**: When you want robust performance without extensive tuning

 #### SGD vs Adam Comparison